priyatcr/GettingandCleaningData/README.md

 Course Project of Getting and Cleaning Data course
 --------------------------------------------------
 In this document, the process of creating a tidy data set with the required fields as outlined in the project description of the course website is explained.
 The data was downloaded and unzipped in the working directory.
 The files used in the project are X train.txt, X test.txt, y test.txt, y train.txt, activity labels.txt, subject test.txt, subject train.txt.
 Readme.txt, features.txt, features info.txt, activity labels.txt were also used as reference.
+The run_analysis.R file is housed in the working directory which has all the reference files mentioned above.
 Below are the steps that were carried out:

 1. Read in X train, X test, y train, y test, subject train, subject test files into R using read.table command.
 2. Using cbind, merge subject train, y train, and x train data frames to get the training set data in place.